pa-innovation/ha-doppler/README.md

 You can use this event data in triggers and conditions to decide what actions you want Home Assistant to take.
 To learn more about `event` triggers, refer to the [Home Assistant documentation](https://www.home-assistant.io/docs/automation/trigger/#event-trigger).

+## Creating automations for alarms

+Actions can be taken in automations based on the status of alarms by using a State Trigger if you know the AlarmID and the state change you want to trigger on.
+For example, an alarm state change from "active" to "snoozed" allows you to trigger an action when a ringing alarm is snoozed.
+Likewise, a state change from "active" to "unarmed" allows you to trigger an action when a ringing alarm is turned off.

+1. Get the Alarm ID.
+Go to Settings, Devices and Services and select devices from the Sandman Doppler Integration.
+Select the device whose alarms you wish to trigger on.
+Look in the Controls section and find the desired alarm.
+Alarm 0, the Doppler System Alarm will always be present.
+Other alarms may be set by using the Add New Alarm service or the Doppler Phone App.

+2. Create the automation.
+Go to Settings, Automations and Scenes, and create a new automation.

+3. Select the trigger.
+For the trigger, select a status trigger and choose the alarm entity whose Alarm ID matches the one you found in step 1.

+4. Select the Status attribute.
+Choose Status from the dropdown menu.

+5. Optionally set the From field.
+This field allows you to set the state the alarm is transitioning from.
+If you want to find all changes to a given status, ignore this step, otherwise choose a status from the list below.
+Setting this field to "active" allows you to trigger when an alarm is turned off while ringing or snoozed given the proper value of the To field below.
+Setting this field to "set" allows you to trigger when an alarm goes off given the proper value of the To field.
+See the relevant status below.

+6. Set the To field.
+This field allows to to specify the target state of the alarm.
+If the to Field is set to "active" then the automation action will trigger when the alarm goes off.
+If this field is set to "unarmed" then the automation action will trigger when the alarm is turned off (ringing or not).

+7. Summary.
+To trigger on the alarm going off, set From field to "set" and set the To field to "active".
+To trigger on stopping a ringing alarm set the From field to "active" and set To field to "unarmed".
+To trigger on alarm snoozed, set the From field to "active" and the To field to "snoozed".
+To trigger on all instances of the alarm being turned off, set the To field to "unarmed" and ignore the From field.
+To trigger on all instances of the alarm being set, set the To field to "set".

+Useful status are: "set", the alarm has been set; "active", the alarm is ringing; "snoozed", the alarm has been snoozed; and "unarmed", the alarm has been turned off.

+Note: The Update Alarm Status service can be used in automations to turn on, snooze and turn off alarms.
+See the section Update Alarm Status below.

+Caveat: Because the Doppler integration is of type local polling, it make take up to one minute for an alarm to change state.
+For example, an automation with a state trigger on From "set" To "active" could require an alarm ring for up to a minute before the "active" state is registered in Home Assistant triggering the automation action.
+As a result, if the alarm is turned off via a button in that one minute time period, the automation will NOT activate.

-## Advanced services
+## Advanced Services

 Home Assistant supports the following services to use the advanced features of Doppler from either developer tools, or more importantly in automations.
 To access these go to developer tool/services and then select the service you'd like to access.
-Or, go to Automations in Home Assistant and select the service you'd like to autoamte.
+Or, go to Automations in Home Assistant and select the service you'd like to automate.

 ### Activate Lightbar Blink
 This service makes the lightbar blink in one or more colors.